npolychr/Heads-Up-No-Limit-Testbed/README.md

 */

 Heads Up is a game played a little different from the regular 3+ player games, because the SB and BTN seats are merged into one.
-The open meerkat test bed perceived the SB, BB and BTN seats as three different entities.
+The open meerkat testbed perceived the SB, BB and BTN seats as three different entities.
 To make it possible for the SB and BTN seats to merge, I had to disable the built in testers that made sure everything was ok.
 For this reason I cannot guarantee that it will come without problems, however I have tested it and it seems fine.
 If you encounter any problem, please contact me.